 Wake Forest Addiction Medicine Fellowship is a multisite, multidisciplinary program to provide a diverse, thorough and rigorous educational experience so our physician fellows become leaders in clinical addiction services and research.
 We offer two tracks: a one-year standard clinical track or a two-year clinical/research track.
 The research track offers the opportunity to participate in Wake Forest’s innovative Academic Learning Health Scholars Program by a NIH TL1 grant which combines a dedicated mentorship program with the option of earning a Master’s degree or certificate.

-We accept residents from multiple different programs such as family medicine, internal medicine, emergency medicine, anesthesiology, psychiatry and infectious disease.
+We accept residents from multiple different programs such as family medicine, internal medicine, emergency medicine, anesthesiology, psychiatry, preventative medicine and infectious disease.
 We are dedicated to promoting diversity and inclusion both within our faculty and trainees.
 Our program works closely with Wake Forest Office of Diversity and Inclusion and the Graduate Medical Education office to recruit, retain and support faculty from diverse backgrounds.

 Fellows will have a rich, in-depth exposure to clinical, didactic and research training in Addiction Medicine and will work on interdisciplinary teams in residential, outpatient and hospital inpatient settings to provide efficient, effective, individualized guideline-based care.
 As new fellows, they will help build, implement, lead and teach evidence-based treatment strategies in our health system and the communities we serve.
 Our fellows will interact with a diverse number of interprofessional teams dedicated to prevent, evaluate, treat and monitor persons with substance use disorders and/or co-morbid psychiatric/medical/surgical problems.